Native Rust implementation of Apache Arrow and Apache Parquet

 This repository contains the following crates:

-arrowarrow-flightparquetparquet_deriveThe current development version the API documentation in this repo can be found here.
+arrowarrow-flightparquetparquet_deriveThe current development version the API documentation can be found here.

 Note: previously the